 6 Signs It's Time to Swap Spreadsheets for Issue Tracking Software

-It's 2023.
-Even 7 years later, these pain points still ring true!
+Getting cross-eyed in spreadsheets is a pain of the past.
 Read on to learn precisely why you should replace outdated spreadsheets with modern issue-tracking software.

 Smaller businesses rarely use issue-tracking software in the early stages.
 Usually, they begin by using email or Excel to track issues and processes because it’s familiar, and they don’t need to learn anything new.
-While either of these methods can work quite well at first, it doesn’t take long before this way of tracking issues fails.
+While either of these methods can work well enough at first, it doesn’t take long before this way of tracking issues fails to help these small businesses grow.

 Here’s why.
 Excel has tremendous benefits if you want to gather information in single place, manipulate figures according to formulas, or analyze data in a few simple steps.
 This is fine for relatively static or historic data, but is not a good fit for evolving or flexible situations.
 In Excel, you need to put a great deal of time-consuming manual effort into tracking a fast-changing issue or problem.
 As a company grows, the system eventually fails.